cybernova/DNSaxfr/README.md

 * **0 Arguments:**

-The script acts like a filter, reads from stdin and writes on stdout, useful for using it in a pipeline.

-**NOTE:** It takes one domain to test per line
+The script reads from stdin and writes on stdout, it takes one domain to test per line.

 * **1+ Arguments:**

-The script tests every domain specified as argument, writing the output on stdout.
+The script tests every domain specified as argument.

 ***Options:***

 ```

--b              Batch mode, useful for making the output readable when saved in a file
+-b              Batch mode, makes the output readable when saved in a file"
--c COUNTRY_CODE Test Alexa top 500 sites by country
+-c COUNTRY_CODE Test Alexa top 500 sites by country"
 -f FILE         Alexa's top 1M sites .csv file.
-To use in conjuction with -m option
+To use in conjuction with -m option"
--h              Display the help and exit
+-h              Display the help and exit"
--i              Interactive mode
+-i              Interactive mode"
 -m RANGE        Test Alexa top 1M sites.
-RANGE examples: 1 (start to test from 1st) or 354,400 (test from 354th to 400th)
+RANGE examples: 1 (start to test from 1st) or 354,400 (test from 354th to 400th)"
--r              Test recursively every subdomain of a vulnerable domain, drawing all in a customizable tree
+-r              Test recursively every subdomain of a vulnerable domain"
--z              Save the zone transfer in a directory named as the domain vulnerable in the following form: domain_axfr.log
+-z              Save the zone transfer in a directory named as the domain vulnerable in the following form: domain_axfr.log"

 ```